dlr-ve-esy/charging-ontology/docs/scenarios.md

 ### Summary

-In this scenario, individual charging sessions at spatially allocated charging stations are being described.
-Charging flexibility within these charging sessions are part of the application context.
+This scenarios is based on work in the EU project Drive2X, specifically working package 5.
+In this context, a forecasting method is being developed providing aggregated electric load of all charging stations in a defined spatial scope (e.g. a quarter, a couple of streets, a sub-part of a distribution grid system).
+Additionally, the temporal flexibility of this load is given.

 ### Description

+The forecast will be provided for two temporal scopes: For the next day in high temporal resolution and for the next month in lower resolution.
-This scenarios is based on work in the EU project Drive2X, specifically working package 5.
-There, a tool shall be developped that provides a short-term forecasting for individual charging stations' electricity demand for the next day.
-The tool shall also be capable of aggregating the electric load from a variety of charging stations e.g. within a spatial region.
-The tool will use openly available data and APIs where possible and use machine learning methods to estimate electric vehicle arrival times and battery levels upon arrival.
-However, it will also build on historically known data of charging station electric loads in order to provide default values where insufficient data is available for the machine learning predictions.
+The tool will use openly available static data and dynamic data via APIs where possible and sensible.
+However, it will also build on historically known data of charging station electric loads to provide default values where insufficient live-data is available.

-There will be a user interface that gives a visual representation of charging station locations on a map, lets users define the spatial shape of the scope and other factors such as charging scenarios (as soon as possible, as late as possible, price-oriented etc.).
-The user can then select a range of indicators that they want to receive as forecasts from the defined scope and that are then displayed in the graphical user interface.
+The application will offer a front-end in form of a graphical user interface in which the users will provide spatial constraints (polygons, points, routes) and may select charging strategies (as soon as possible, as late as possible, price oriented etc.).
+The produced data will consist of indicators describing the forecast load for the spatial scope, scenarios and associated parameters.

 Indicator outputs as well as intermediary data is provided to the user in graphical and tabular form.
 A measure for uncertainty of the respective output will be provided to the user as well.

 ### Competency questions